The Mountain Astrologer

 If you cannot send the article via e-mail or on a CD, please submit your article double-spaced and clearly and darkly typed, so it can be electronically scanned.
 Please do not circle, underline, or otherwise mark up the copy to be used for scanning.
 Use standard formatting (e.g., do not use all capital letters or all italic-style script).
-Please do not send faxes, barely legible Xerox copies, or onionskin paper for scanning purposes.
-You may send a second, marked copy, if necessary.
+Please do not send barely legible Xerox copies or onionskin paper for scanning purposes.

 Diagrams, Illustrations, and Charts:

 You will need to supply your own diagrams (if any are required to understand the text).
 We welcome suggestions for artwork or illustrations to enhance your article.
 Do not send original artwork that you wish to be returned, unless we ask for it.
 If you are using specific birth charts or event charts in your article, please send us a copy of each chart, although we generally recreate the charts for publication.
 You must tell us your original source for all birth and event data to be used in your article.
 Please study the attached information on “How To Source and Cite Your Data for Publication in TMA” before you submit your article.

 Once we request and receive your article, we will let you know within approximately 90 days of receipt whether your article is accepted, accepted pending revision, or declined.
 (For future reference, if your article is time sensitive, you should begin the query process at least 8 months before the publication date of the magazine you’d like it to appear in, although we can sometimes squeeze in a current events article at the last minute.)